 When considering microinnovation problems, perhaps the main attention should be put on intrinsic motivation for which there is a wide and elaborated literature.
-Thinking has always an important intrinsic component (Ryan and ??eci 2000, Oudeyer andKaplan 2008).
+Thinking has always an important intrinsic component (Ryan and Deci 2000, Oudeyer and Kaplan 2008).
 People must have their own needs to pursue their goals.
 This is something that organizations all too often unintentionally miss.
 Closed minds, unnecessary and unskilled evaluations, and absence of real feedback are typical phenomena spoiling human motivation (Amabile 1999).

-212 Negative organizational practices are in contradiction with one important principle of human motivation.
-This 213 is the self-determination theory (Ryan and Deci 2000).
+Negative organizational practices are in contradiction with one important principle of human motivation.
+This is the self-determination theory (Ryan and Deci 2000).
 In this theory, intrinsic motivation, selfregulation and well-being are central determinants of human action.
-In intrinsic motivation, the important things are interest, 214 enjoyment and inherent satisfaction.
-This means that people must be genuinely committed to the ideas they foster 215 in innovation processes.
+In intrinsic motivation, the important things are interest, enjoyment and inherent satisfaction.
+This means that people must be genuinely committed to the ideas they foster in innovation processes.
 Of course, closed organizational practices are destructive for human self-determination.
-216 We can also see that factors in work atmosphere and in life outside work are essentially a process which organizes 217 inventions into a whole.
-Therefore, it is too simplifying to consider innovation as inventions which have merely 218 passed This introduction illustrates that we have important reasons for thinking that motivation is among the 219 important factors in microinnovation research.
-Motivation explains a part of what happens when innovating 220 people think about various issues.
-It is especially important when we consider the relations of organization, 221 management and innovative thinking.
-This is why it is necessary to include problems of motivation and thinking 222 223 to the spectrum of microinnovation processes.
+We can also see that factors in work atmosphere and in life outside work are important for creativity in organization.
+They form the basis of motivation.
+They create the conditions for motivation, which is a critical element in intrinsic microinnovation processes.

+This introduction illustrates that we have important reasons for thinking that motivation is among the important factors in microinnovation research.
+Motivation explains a part of what happens when innovating people think about various issues.
+It is especially important when we consider the relations of organization, management and innovative thinking.
+This is why it is necessary to include problems of motivation and thinking to the spectrum of microinnovation processes.

 Nevertheless, thinking does not only depend on the thinking person, but also on information and social contexts.
 Much of human thinking is social, i.e. it must be considered either in social, psychological, sociological or social scientific terms (Wegner 1998).
 This means that the final outcome of thinking is a product of several people and their collaboration.
 One invents something, and the next piece is invented by someone else.
 Finally, all knowledge is brought together into a complex idea.
 Much of design and innovation must be seen from this social perspective.
-This is why it is essential consider the role of social psychology, sociology and cultural research in thinking that takes place within microinnovation processes.
+This is why it is essential to consider the role of social psychology, sociology and cultural research in thinking that takes place within microinnovation processes.

 Language and dialogue are the most important tools of social thinking.
 In dialogue, people learn about content and processes.
 They learn to know each other, they get new skills and finally, they can see much more than they would alone (Isaacs 1993).
 Thus dialogue enables people to share knowledge and become conscious of many tacit aspects in their thinking.
-It is also an essential tool in management and leadership, Isaacs 1993).
+It is also an essential tool in management and leadership (Fairholm 2009, Isaacs 1993).
 In this way, the nature of dialogue is a vital problem in the research into microinnovation processes.